Restream/redmine_custom_reports/README.md

 ## Installing a plugin

-Follow the plugin installation procedure at http://www.redmine.org/projects/redmine/wiki/Plugins#Installing-a-plugin
+1. Copy plugin directory into #{RAILS_ROOT}/plugins.
+If you are downloading the plugin directly from GitHub, you can do so by changing into your plugin directory and issuing a command like

+        git clone git://github.com/nodecarter/redmine_custom_reports.git

+2. Run the following command to upgrade your database (make a db backup before).

+        bundle exec rake redmine:plugins:migrate RAILS_ENV=production

+3. Restart Redmine

-Restart the application and go to one of your project settings.
+4. Go to one of your project settings.
 Click on the Modules tab.
 You should see the "Custom reports" module at the end of the modules list.
 Enable plugin at project level.
 Now you will see "Custom report" tab at the project menu.

 ## Screenshot

 ![Sample](https://github.com/nodecarter/redmine_custom_reports/raw/master/screenshot.png)

+## Compatibility

+This version supports only redmine 2.x.
+See [redmine-1.x](https://github.com/nodecarter/redmine_custom_reports/tree/redmine-1.x) branch for Redmine 1.x.